Cave Temples of Badami: Cave – 1

 Nataraja carved into a wall on the right side of the Cave – 1 facade

-As you can see, Nataraja is standing with an elegant dancing pose on a lotus flower pedestal, and his 18 hands carry a variety of objects, including a trishula (trident) and an ax.
+Nataraja in this image is standing with an elegant dancing pose on a lotus flower pedestal, and his 18 hands carry a variety of objects, including a trishula (trident) and an ax.
 His vehicle Nandi is standing behind him, and his son Ganesha is standing to his left.
 An unidentified figure is seated behind Ganesha.

 Dwarapala with Shiva-Parvati and Vrishabha-Kunjara